ESE Summer School 2026

 Please note: ESE does not permit attendance of sanctioned individuals or individuals from sanctioned institutions at any ESE events.
 Please click here to see ESE's Sanctions Policy.

-Grants for ESE Summer School 2026 will open in January 2026.
+Grants for ESE Summer School 2026 are open.

 ESE supports your attendance of the Summer School with our Meeting Grants.
 ESE Student, Early Career or Low & Middle Income Country members could apply for a €400 grant to towards the cost of attending!